 SOC 2 reports often begin with a Type 1 report and are followed up the next year and in subsequent years with Type 2 reports.
 It’s recommended that companies run a SOC 2 annually because any report older than one year is considered stale, and is not valuable for the company or their partners and vendors.

-How Is a SOC 2 Audit Different with AuditBoard?
+How Is a SOC 2 Audit Different With AuditBoard?

 SOC 2 audit cost varies widely based on a company’s readiness assessment state, timeline, the size and scope of the company and whether they choose a Type 1 or Type 2 audit to reach SOC 2 compliance.
 Yet, the SOC 2 price is a worthwhile investment, as certification positions a company to be more attractive to partners and vendors in a competitive marketplace where maintaining customer data security and compliance is more important than ever.

 Many businesses consider how to keep the cost of a SOC 2 audit down.
 One thing to consider is that a SOC 2 audit is different when companies use a cloud-based governance, risk management and compliance platform like AuditBoard.
-Companies can lower the cost of a SOC 2 audit with the benefit of integrated GRC software that helps companies accelerate their compliance goals, increase efficiency and improve overall compliance culture.
+Companies can lower the cost of a SOC 2 audit with the benefit of compliance management software that helps companies accelerate their compliance goals, increase efficiency and improve overall compliance culture.
 See how AuditBoard can help position your company to kick off a readiness assessment and gear up to lock in a SOC 2 review.